Le Roy House and Union Free School: 1848–91: Ingham Seminary

 Bartow built the rear veranda.
 He replaced the original interior doors with the decorative glass-paneled ones currently in use sometime during the 1840s and '50s.
 He also oversaw extensive additions to the grounds, such as large barns, expanded gardens, and the replacement of a stone wall with iron filigreed gate posts.
 Two drives on either side made a circle around the veranda.
 In 1856 he moved out.

-In 1837 Mariette and Emily Ingham had established the LeRoy Female Seminary in a nearby house.
+In 1837, Mariette and Emily Ingham had established the Le Roy Female Seminary in a nearby house.
 Its first chancellor, Dr. Samuel Hanson Cox, lived in the Le Roy House during his tenure.
 His development of the school's curriculum led it to become Ingham Collegiate Institute and then Ingham University in 1857.
 During the 1860s pipelines were laid to the house to provide gas for heating and lighting.

 Citizens of the village, including Bartow, established the non-sectarian LeRoy Academic Institute in 1864 in a small building on Main Street.
-Within a year it had outgrown that space, and the institute's trustees bought the Le Roy House from Cox.
+Within a year, it had outgrown that space, and the institute's trustees bought the Le Roy House from Cox.
 They built a two-story wood frame school on the site of the present school, with enough space for 250 students.

 The house itself was used to board faculty and some students.
 The interior was altered extensively during this period.
 Signs of former partitions remain on the floors of the large bedrooms upstairs, and the irregular fenestration of the side elevations also reflects this subdivision of the interior space.
 During the 1880s the basement kitchen was remodeled, with the shiplap ceiling added and the original fireplace and bake oven bricked shut.